JackBolshaw/pdsnd_github/README.md

 The python code then uses multiple dataframes to analyse key variables providing insights into the bike share data.

 Once the data has been displayed the code then prompts the user whether they would like to see 5 lines of raw data and then asks the user whether they would like to view different filters.

 ### Files used
-Include the files used
+The files used during the project were:

+chicago.csv
+new_york_city.csv
+washington-csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.